The Curse of La Llorona-2019

 Grade: B

-A film that influenced the creation of the iconic television series, The Brady Bunch (1969-1974), or the reverse depending on the timeline or who you ask, With Six You Get Eggroll (1968) is a cute family romantic comedy, hardly exceptional fare, and becoming too silly during the final act.
+A film that influenced the creation of the iconic television series, The Brady Bunch (1969-1974), or the reverse, depending on the timeline or who you ask, With Six You Get Eggroll (1968) is a cute family romantic comedy, hardly exceptional fare.

 Abby McClure (Doris Day) is a widow raising three boys somewhere in northern California.
 She dutifully runs her deceased husband’s lumberyard while feeling unfulfilled in the romance department.

-Predictable obstacles come their way including misunderstandings and backlash from their kids.
+Predictable obstacles come their way, including misunderstandings and backlash from their kids.

 The filmmaker intends to showcase a romance between Abby and Jake so that the elements are set up in a way that makes the characters likable, leaving a very predictable experience.